 That’s as much as I have for you, today.
 If you pull any of these threads and find something interesting, I hope you’ll leave a comment.

-Whether or not the Celebrity Haunted Mansion TV show is compelling (or at least fun), I think Woodchester sounds like an excellent site to investigate.
+Whether or not the Celebrity Haunted Mansion TV show is compelling (or at least fun), I think Woodchester seems like an excellent site to investigate.

 If you want to see what other people are saying about the show, you can follow related Tweets at #CelebHaunted.